Personal Support Worker

 • Tuition fee:

 For fees, please email info@cchap.ca or call 416-233-7869.
-Funding and grants are available for eligible students
+Funding and grants are available for eligible students.
+For domestic students, different funding and fees discounts are available.

 • Book fee: For fees, please email info@cchap.ca or call 416-233-7869.
 Funding and grants are available for eligible students